 - the criteria for association status are not met any longer

-- the association deliberately gives false information when applying for grant
+- the association deliberately gives false information when applying for a grant

 - the association does not submit the association announcement by the deadline two years in a row